armincosta/RustyWaterCasm/README.md

 # RustyWaterCasm

-A simple set of routines in form of a small library written in C/C++ to make a quite realistic water rendering with drops and blobs
+A  set of routines in form of a small library written in C/C++ to make a quite realistic water rendering with drops and blobs

 The source code is published under the GNU GENERAL PUBLIC LICENSE Version 3.
 See LICENSE file.